-Amount and Nature of Beneficial Ownership Percent of Common Amount and Nature of Beneficial Ownership Percent of Common
+Name Amount and Nature of Beneficial Ownership of Common Stock(1) Percent of Common Stock(2) Amount and Nature of Beneficial Ownership of OP Units(1)(3) Percent of Common Stock(4)

-Name of Common Stock(1) Stock(2) of OP Units(1)(3) Stock(4)

 Douglas D. Abbey 6,636(5)(6)

 Dana K. Anderson 154,283(7) 1,215,946(8)

 Arthur M. Coppola(9) 365,151(10)(11) 1,764,055(12) 1.53%

 Edward C. Coppola(9) 384,700(13)(14) 1,229,349(15) 1.16%

-Fred S. Hubbell 81,177(16)(17)
+Fred S. Hubbell 81,177(16)(17) -

 Diana M. Laing 14,174(18)

 Stanley A. Moore 52,489(19)

 Mason G. Ross 7,402(20)

 Dr. William P. Sexton 8,881(21)

 Andrea M. Stephen 3,867(22)

-\ The percentage of shares beneficially owned by this director does not exceed one percent of our outstanding Common Stock.
+^{} The percentage of shares beneficially owned by this director does not exceed one percent of our outstanding Common Stock.

-- (1) Except as provided under applicable state marital property laws or as otherwise noted, each individual in the table above has sole voting and investment power over the shares of Common Stock or OP Units (as defined in Note 3 below) listed. - (2) Assumes that none of our outstanding OP Units or LTIP Units (as defined in Note 3) are redeemed for shares of Common Stock (assuming, in the case of LTIP Units, they have first been converted into OP Units). - Our Company is the sole general partner of, and owns an aggregate of approximately 93% of the ownership interests referred to as "OP Units" in The Macerich Partnership, L.P. or our "Operating Partnership."
+(3) Our Company is the sole general partner of, and owns an aggregate of approximately 93% of the ownership interests referred to as "OP Units" in The Macerich Partnership, L.P. or our "Operating Partnership."
 Our Operating Partnership holds directly or indirectly substantially all of our interests in our regional shopping centers and our community/power shopping centers.
 Our Company conducts all of its business through our Operating Partnership, the property partnerships, corporations and limited liability companies that own title to our centers and various management companies.
 In connection with our formation, as well as subsequent acquisitions of certain centers, OP Units were issued to certain persons in connection with the transfer of their interests in such centers.
 The OP Units are redeemable at the election of the holder and our Company may redeem them for cash or shares of Common Stock on a one-for-one basis (subject to anti-dilution provisions), at our election.

 Our Long-Term Incentive Plan or "LTIP" allows for the issuance of limited partnership units in the form of a class of units of our Operating Partnership referred to as "LTIP Units," as more fully described on pages 52-53 of this Proxy Statement.
 All outstanding LTIP Units are performance-based.
-Upon the occurrence of specified events, any vested LTIP Units can over time achieve full parity with the common OP Units of our Operating Partnership at which time LTIP Units are convertible, subject to the satisfaction of applicable vesting conditions, on a one-for-one basis into common OP Units.
+Upon the occurrence of specified events, any vested LTIP Units can over time achieve full parity with the common OP Units of our Operating Partnership at which time LTIP Units are convertible, subject to the satisfaction of applicable vesting conditions, on a one-forone basis into common OP Units.